Drosera filiformis filiformis

 Plants are shipped bare-root, wrapped in damp sphagnum moss.
 In it's dormant season, it will be shipped as a dormant hibernaculum.
 Photographs are representative of species, and not the specific Drosera filiformis for sale.

-Plant Type: Perennial, temperate
+Plant Type: Perennial, Temperate to Warm Temperate

 Soil: Lower Bog Mix or All-Purpose Mix